 Viewed from the vantage point of business, the climate crisis may appear universal in its impacts as well as in its root causes: dramatic temperature increases and more frequent extreme weather events could affect all major industries and may be the result of the nearuniversal reliance within business on fossil fuels for transportation and electricity.
 On the other hand, as sweeping in its effects as the biodiversity crisis appears to many observers, for some it may be easy to become complacent and assume that the biodiversity crisis will touch fewer lives, that it results from the activities of a small number of industries (agriculture, forestry, fisheries, and a few others, perhaps exacerbated by the use of fossil fuels), and that it will also negatively impact fewer industries (those mentioned above plus pharmaceuticals, tourism, and related industries).
-However, this narrow view of biodiversity loss fails to recognize the evidence from several researchers and observers that has been recently summarized in a report by the World Economic Forum that argues convincingly that the biodiversity crisis may not, in fact, touch fewer lives than the climate crisis.

-Financial institutions may be better able to account for biodiversity loss, and its associated risks and costs, with better data collection methodologies with which they can analyze environmental and portfolio-level biodiversity impacts.
-Investors frequently refer to data availability as one of the key barriers to effective biodiversity stewardship, with the data gap relating both to a lack of current and projected environmental data as well as corporate assetlevel and supply chain data.
+However, this narrow view of biodiversity loss fails to recognize the evidence from several researchers and observers that has been recently summarized in a report by the World Economic Forum286 that argues convincingly that the biodiversity crisis may not, in fact, touch fewer lives than the climate crisis.287 methodologies with which they can analyze environmental and portfolio-level biodiversity impacts.288 Investors frequently refer to data availability as one of the key barriers to effective biodiversity stewardship, with the data gap relating both to a lack of current and projected environmental data as well as corporate assetlevel and supply chain data.
 For example, companies releasing their land bank data and location of company assets would be a key enabler for investors who wish to better understand their exposure to unsustainable palm oil.
-Recent initiatives, such as the ENCORE Tool, 289 that seek to map and facilitate access to natural capital datasets, and the Spatial Finance Initiative, which aims to integrate geospatial data and analysis into financial practices, are breaking ground in the area of biodiversity data.
+Recent initiatives, such as the ENCORE Tool, 289 that seek to map and facilitate access to natural capital datasets, and the Spatial Finance Initiative, 290 which aims to integrate geospatial data and analysis into financial practices, are breaking ground in the area of biodiversity data.